Elza Brandeisz

 Erzsébet "Elza" Brandeisz (18 September 1907 – 6 January 2018) was a Hungarian dancer, teacher, and supercentenarian.
 She was considered a pioneer of expressionist dance in Hungary.
 During World War II, she hid several Jews in her family's summer home in Balatonalmádi, including the 14-year-old George Soros.
 In 1995 she was recognized by Yad Vashem as a Righteous Among the Nations.

-Early life and education
+Early life

-Brandeisz was born in Rust, Burgenland, Austria on 18 September 1907.
+Brandeisz was born in Ruszt, Austria-Hungary (present-day Rust, Burgenland in Austria) on 18 September 1907.
 She grew up in Budapest, Hungary, in a German family which belonged to the Lutheran church.
-As a child, she witnessed the coronation of Charles I of Austria in Budapest.
+As a child, she witnessed the coronation of Charles IV of Hungary in Budapest.

 Between 1923 and 1928, she studied dance at the school of Lili Kállai.
 In the 1930s, she studied in Vienna and in Dresden under Mary Wigman.

 Career

 Brandeisz was a dancer and later a state-licensed teacher in a private school for modern dance run by Béláné Lajtai, a Jewish woman.
 Brandeisz was considered "one of the pioneers of expressionist dance in Hungary".
 Dance competitions still call a difficult, spinaround movement that she taught the "Brandeisz Jump".